EswarKishore0203/IBM-Watson/README.md

 - analyze

 2.5.2.
 Explain the components of the Discovery service
+- environment - think of an environment as the warehouse where you are storing all your boxes of documents
+- configuration - defines how to process & enrich the documents
+- collection - think of a collection as a box where you will store your documents in your environment

 2.5.3.
 Use the Discovery service via APIs or the Discovery Tooling 2.5.3.1.
 Explain how to setup the environment
+The first time that you click this button, you need to choose an environment size from the list of options.
+Your Discovery service environment is where all your data that is stored will live.
+Think of an environment as the warehouse where you are storing all your boxes of documents.
+Make your selection and your environment will be created.
+Note: You have several environment sizes to choose from, see the Discovery catalog for details.
+If you find later that you need a larger environment, you can upgrade to a larger one then.
+(Your original source files will not count against your file size limit.)

+Example of environment metadata:
+{
+    "environment_id": "cc62bccd-4dd9-4e75-84dd-0a89f12c4f3f",
+    "name": "byod",
+    "description": "",
+    "created": "2017-07-18T14:33:04.326Z",
+    "updated": "2017-07-18T14:33:04.326Z",
+    "status": "active",
+    "read_only": false,
+    "size": 0,
+    "index_capacity": {
+        "disk_usage": {
+            "used_bytes": 54943860,
+            "total_bytes": 4294967296,
+            "used": "52.4 MB",
+            "total": "4 GB",
+            "percent_used": 1.28
+        },
+        "memory_usage": {
+            "used_bytes": 394587080,
+            "total_bytes": 1056309248,
+            "used": "376.31 MB",
+            "total": "1007.38 MB",
+            "percent_used": 37.36
+        }
+    }
+}

 2.5.3.2.
-Explain how to configure the Discovery service 2.5.3.3.
+Explain how to configure the Discovery service
+- create a service (choose plan)
+- (optional) create configuration with description of documents transformations and enrichments (Note:  Before you start changing settings, you should upload the sample document that you identified at the start of this task)
+- create a collection
+2.5.3.3.
 Explain how to add content
+- via API: POST /v1/environments/{environment_id}/collections/{collection_id}/documents or with SDK
+- via Tooling:
+  1. Click on the file  icon in the top left of your screen and select your collection.
+  2. Choose appropriate configuration
+  3. Go to Add data to this collection at the right of the screen and start uploading your documents.

 2.5.3.4.
 Explain how to build queries
 Reference:
 https://www.ibm.com/watson/developercloud/doc/discovery/index.html